Common FAQs

 Write Port Fields:

-: When high, enables writing on clock edgeaddress
+write_enable: When high, enables writing on clock edgeaddress: Target memory locationdata: Value to write

 Read Port Behavior: